 As soon as Herman came back to San Pedro, he went back to being his old self—as if the camp had had no effect on him.
 He appeared angrier and, if anything, he was even more daring about his lifestyle than before he was sent away.
 Grandpa Lino told me once that all those years without his dad and not getting permission to visit New York had really messed up Herman’s thinking.
 And as if that had not been enough, his time at the detention center had not helped much either.
 Herman started making his living as a car mechanic and he rode around town in a motorcycle that had been Uncle Sergio’s.

 All of this came back to me, as I watched him talking with Uncle Wilfredo.

 “I’ve heard it all before and nothing happens.
 If they wanted to invade, they could.”
-Herman looked around before adding, defiance in his tone, “Some folks here might even welcome the Americans…”
+Herman looked around before adding, “Some folks here might even welcome the Americans…”

 Uncle Wilfredo looked in my direction and winked.
 I saw that he was enjoying the conversation.
 He saw some of the people who had ignored him in the past now looking for answers.
 His gloomy words were scaring the shit out of them—and me—but it looked like he was getting a kick out of it.

 “Booooom!” he yelled into the crowd, out of the blue, “the world’s going to end, you fuckers!”